 What Are the Consequences of Shoulder Surfing?

-In each of the examples of shoulder surfing we just listed, scammers got access to your personally identifiable information (PII).
+In each of the examples of shoulder surfing listed above, scammers got access to your personally identifiable information (PII).
 This includes your name, address, phone number, Social Security number, banking information, phone and credit card PIN, and account passwords.

 With this information, scammers can wipe you out financially, take out loans in your name, or commit bank fraud.
 They can also gain access to sensitive information or photos you don’t want shared or steal your medical benefits (i.e., medical identity theft).
 They could even sell your identity on the Dark Web.